xvik/dropwizard-guicey/src/doc/docs/concepts.md

     So if there would be one bundle registered directly in dropwizard and another with guicey api - guicey will not detect duplicate.

-## Guice bindings overrides

-Guice allows you to override any binding using `Modules.override()`.
-With it you can override any service in context.
-Guicey provides [direct shortcut for using this feature](guide/guice/override.md).

-Mostly, this is handful for tests, but could be used to override some service, registered by 3rd party module (probably registered by some bundle).

 ## Options

 Dropwizard configuration covers most configuration cases, except development specific cases.